irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 LSF
     LFR Sampling Frequency (F0...F3).
     NOTE: When used as a variable (array index), 1=F0, ..., 4=F3.
+MC
+    MATLAB Class.
+MATLAB data type represented as a string constant.
+    Return value from "class()".
 MSTD
     Modified STandard Deviation.
 Like standard deviation but using an arbitrary reference (e.g. median) instead of the conventional mean.